 Inscribed to World Heritage List: 1997

-Symbolizing English artistic and scientific endeavors in the 17th and 18th centuries, the group of buildings comprising Maritime Greenwich are well worth the trip to the outskirts of London.
+Symbolizing English artistic and scientific endeavours in the 17th and 18th centuries, the group of buildings comprising Maritime Greenwich are well worth the trip to the outskirts of London.

 There is easily a day’s worth of sights to see at Maritime Greenwich… maybe bring a picnic for the park?